 Stress is another sneaky cause of abdominal fat.
 When you’re stressed, your body releases cortisol, which can encourage fat storage around your middle.
 If you’re always stressed, this can lead to a buildup of belly fat over time.

 As we get older, our bodies naturally tend to store more fat around the middle.
-This is especially true for women after menopause, when hormone changes can affect where fat is stored in the body.
+This is especially true for women after menopause when hormone changes can affect where fat is stored in the body.

 Speaking of hormones, imbalances in hormones like testosterone and estrogen can contribute to abdominal fat.
 This is where hormone optimization therapy might be helpful for some people.

-Genetics also play a role.
+Genetics also plays a role.
 Some people are just more likely to store fat around their middle because of their genes.
 But remember, even if you have a genetic tendency towards abdominal fat, your lifestyle choices still make a big difference.

 Lack of sleep is another factor that’s often overlooked.
 When you don’t get enough sleep, it can mess with your hormones and metabolism, which can lead to weight gain, especially around your middle.